 magazine: "It's a combination of influences.
 From Jeff Beck, Cream and Zeppelin to stuff you'd be surprised at: the solos in Manfred Mann's version of 'Blinded By The Light

 ' and Gerry Rafferty's 'Baker Street

 Axl listened to a bunch of Lynyrd Skynyrd songs before recording his vocal.
 He liked their down-home, genuine sound and wanted to duplicate it on this track.

 This won Best Single, Heavy Metal/Hard Rock at the 1989 American Music Awards.
-The group performed "Patience" at the show with Don Henley sitting in for Steven Alder (who was sick) on drums.
+The group performed "Patience" at the show with Don Henley sitting in on drums for an ailing Steven Alder.

 In 1989, this won the MTV Video Music Award for Best Heavy Metal Video.

 A third verse Axl wrote was edited out because the record company thought it made the song too long.

 The song hit #1 in America on September 10, 1988, and stayed there for two weeks.
 While it was climbing to the top spot, Guns N' Roses was touring as the opening act for Aerosmith.
 By the end of the tour on September 15, G N' R had eclipsed their headliners in popularity and were chosen for the cover of Rolling Stone for their November 17 issue.

 The tour went very well thanks to a ground rule Aerosmith set up: no drugs in their presence.
 The now-rehabbed Aerosmith could see Guns N' Roses heading down the same path of addiction, but made no effort to preach to them about the dangers, as they knew the Gunners would have to make their own mistakes.
 Aerosmith did, however, give T-shirts to the band listing the rehab centers they had been through instead of tour dates, which they felt was their statement.